Variable Annuity Definition

 The investment option for the variable annuities is typically mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc that, in turn, invest in the equity markets, thereby providing higher returns to the investors as compared to the fixed annuity plans.

 - It can be availed either by doing a lump sum payment or a series of payments over the years.

-- This is different from a fixed annuity which promises fixed payments to the investor holding the instrument at the time of retirement and thereafter.
+- It is different from a fixed annuity, which promises fixed payments to the investor holding the instrument at the time of retirement and after that.

-- It offers a range of options to the investor to select the strategy of investment and accordingly the value of the contract also changes depending upon the risk of the investor.
+- It offers a range of options to the investor to select the strategy of investment.
+Accordingly, the value of the contract also changes depending upon the risk of the investor.

 How does Variable Annuity Work?

 Let’s assume that a person wants to invest $10,000 in a variable annuity with the insurance company.
 In this case, the company will offer the investor the plans/strategies used to invest the client’s money.
 Some plans may invest 70% of the funds into equity, and 30% into debt, while some may invest 50% into equity, 30% into debt, and 20% into mutual funds.
 The investor needs to select the plan, and accordingly, the value would be decided depending upon the risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. of the fund.
 Since it is a variable annuity plan, the value of the investment may vary daily.